salatfreak/pyromaniac/docs/components-stdlib.md

 The result is intended to be added as the `ignition.config.merge` field.

-For strings, paths, and URLs the result of passing them to the *contents* component is added to the merge.
-For dicts composite keys are expanded and they are rendered to a string using butane.
+For strings, paths, and URLs, the result of passing them to the *contents* component is added to the merge.
+For dicts, composite keys are expanded, and they are rendered to a string using butane.
 Empty dicts are ignored.
 The *headers* dict is passed to the *contents* component only for URLs.

 **Example:**
 - Merge inline butane config with remote ignition file using authentication: